 Fashion retailers may access a wide range of customer data from numerous sources, one of them being social media.
 Facebook, Instagram, Pinterest, and Twitter are oversaturated with data on customer behavior.
 People put all kinds of data right in the hands of retailers, as social media has become the preferred communication channel between brands and customers.
 Analyzing which images, colors, and styles get high engagement is one of the retail forecasting methods.
 Retailers can combine this data with insights from hashtags, geolocations, and followed influencers.

 In addition, customer data from platforms like Alibaba and Amazon, analyzed by a suite of powerful tech tools, can open up other powerful possibilities for fashion brands.
-AI algorithms can predict upcoming trends that will resonate with each customer group.
+On top of empowering eCommerce fraud prevention software, AI algorithms can predict upcoming trends that will resonate with each customer group.
 Simultaneously, AI helps turn large and diverse data sets into rich insights for demand forecasting in supply chains, design and manufacturing, sales, marketing, and customer service across local stores and large warehouses.

 The ugliest mistakes in retail demand forecasting